TL;DR

 Key takeaways

-As an FCA-authorised broker that has helped arrange over 900,000 policies, WeCovr provides expert guidance on UK private medical insurance.
+As a broking firm that has helped arrange over 1,000,000 policies of various kinds, WeCovr and, where appropriate, broker partners on UK private medical insurance.
 This article explores the hidden crisis of director sleep debt and how the right private health cover can be the most important investment you make in yourself and your business.

 The relentless pressure to innovate, lead, and grow is taking a silent, devastating toll in boardrooms across Britain.
 New analysis, based on ONS labour trends and health data from sources like the NHS and Rand Europe, paints a stark picture: more than 55% of UK company directors and business owners are operating on chronically insufficient sleep.